Filters in unified events

 • Use the Alt+click (Windows) or Option-click (Mac) key to quickly add an exclusion filter criteria.

-• Include operators (such as <, >, !, and so on) in the value field, preceding the value.
+• Include operators (such as <, >, !) in the value field, preceding the value.
 For example, enter !Allow in the Action field to find all events with an action other than Allow.

 Step 3